 - One Diversity course:

-Learn more about the radiologic technology AA degree prerequisites…
+Learn more about the radiologic technology AAS degree prerequisites…

 This selective admissions program prepares the student to become a Diagnostic Radiologic Technologist capable of carrying out the responsibilities of the staff technologist; it includes a general education background.
 Students in the Radiologic Technology program must earn a C (2.0) or better in all courses required for a degree or certificate.